BlvckBytes/blvckbytes.at/src/assets/markdown/about_me.md

 ("Stimulations from the outside he receives from the works of nature and the scene of human effort, the most diverse achievements of the highly gifted of all times and countries, which are only fully enjoyable to him, since only he entirely understands and feels them.
 For him, they (their authors) have really lived, to him they have really turned to; while all others acted as mere random witnesses, which have perceived some partials here and there." - Arthur Schopenhauer)

+"Diamonds are formed under conditions of high temperature and pressure, deep within the earth." - ?

+"All paid employment absorbs and degrades the mind." - Aristotle

 ## Interests

 I consider myself a *world-jumper*, as I call it.
 There's no single interest I'm chasing all the time, but I'm rather going for "sprints" in various worlds of topics.
 Sometimes, these take only a few days or weeks, sometimes months.
 I don't constrain myself in any way, shape or form.
 If I don't feel inspired and motivated to work on something, I just don't do it, as I'd otherwise pollute that world with negative experiences.